-Wearing a splint on your finger to keep it straight is the most common treatment.
-You may need to wear the splint for different lengths of time.
+Wearing a splint on your finger to keep it straight is the most common treatment for mallet finger.
+You may need to wear a splint for different lengths of time.

-If you wait to start treatment, you may have to wear your splint longer.
-Surgery is almost never needed except for more severe fractures.
+If you wait to start treatment or do not wear the splint as you are told, you may have to wear it longer.
+Surgery is rarely needed except for more severe fractures.